GovindaSystems/Xperience/README.md

     BE[Server] -- Data Processing --> MongoDB
     BE -- IoTeX Integration --> Web3
 end
 ```

-In this diagram:
+In this decentralized architecture:

 - **FE (Vercel)** represents the frontend hosted on Vercel.
 - **Web3** represents the integration with Web3 for interacting with IoTeX smart contracts.
 - **MongoDB** is used for data storage and is accessed by both the frontend and backend.
-- **BE (Server)** represents the backend server, interacting with MongoDB and integrating with IoTeX through Web3 for transactions and other blockchain-related functionalities.
+- **BE (Server)** represents the decentralized backend server, interacting with MongoDB and integrating with IoTeX through Web3 for transactions and other blockchain-related functionalities.

 ---